History of KCCI in Timeline

 In 2010, KCCI won Regional Edward R. Murrow Awards for Best Newscast and Overall Excellence.

-On April 26, 2011, KCCI upgraded its local newscasts to high definition, beginning with the 5 p.m. newscast.
+On April 26, 2011, KCCI upgraded its local newscasts to high definition beginning with the 5 p.m. newscast.

-May 2011: KCCI Lost Lead at 5 p.m.
+May 2011: KCCI Loses Lead at 5 p.m.

-On June 30, 2011, KCCI discontinued the "Weather Now" channel on digital subchannel 8.2 and its website.
+On June 30, 2011, KCCI's "Weather Now" ended it's run on digital subchannel 8.2, Mediacom digital cable channel 247, and the station's website.

 On July 1, 2011, KCCI replaced the weather channel with MeTV on subchannel 8.2.